CEP is designed as a 4 semester Master programme with the following general structure.

 Elective module (5 ECTS)

 The free elective module allows students to choose from the FAU list of modules.
 The modules include a variety of possible classes like soft skills or languange courses as well as courses from the Faculty of Engineering.
-In principle CEP courses can be chosen, too, in case a more subject-related elective is prefered.

 Classes in the Specialisation module and Compulsory elective module (10 ECTS) are continued in the third semester.
 Equally the elective module from other specialisation and the free elective module are continued (10 ECTS).